paul1734/Soft-Power-Index/README.md

   -	Number of Embassies Abroad
   -	Membership of Multilateral Organizations
   -	Overseas Development Aid
+  -	Permanent Member UN Security Council +
-5. Education Sub-index:
+4. Education Sub-index:
   - Scimago Country Citations Ranking [1996-2022] (https://www.scimagojr.com/countryrank.php?order=itp&ord=desc)
       - Rough estimate of the scientific power only based on Elsevier / Scopus database.
 Will be used as a composite index, e.g.
         Ranking = Citations per (citable) document * H-Index
   - R&D Spending by GDP per capita [1996-2022] (https://ourworldindata.org/research-and-development)
       - A higher R&D spending results in higher tech output with well known brands like Samsung, Siemens, Google etc. This helps the
         cultural perception as a technologically advanced nation.
-6. Enterprise Sub-index:
+5. Enterprise Sub-index:
   - Corruption Perceptions Index (CPI) [1995-2022] (https://de.wikipedia.org/wiki/Korruptionswahrnehmungsindex#2022 and )
       - Will only lower SPI.
 A high corruption level is bad for the perception in any case.
 However, the CPI has been criticised for its reliability and validity.
   - Forbes Global 2000 [2003-2023] Global 500 [1990 - 2023] (SOURCE OF EVERY DATA?)
       - "Multinational corporations are another source of co-optive power" (Nye 1990, p.168)
-7. Digital Sub-index: Questionable wether to include or omit.
+6. Digital Sub-index: Questionable wether to include or omit.
 Unclear which variables to use which could represent soft power..

 # Source: